LukeShortCloud/container-lukeshortcloud-dev/README.md

 ## Container Registry

-Quay.io automatically builds and publishes a new container with the tag `:latest` after every commit to the `main` GitHub branch.
-Every tagged release in GitHub is also built as a container with the same tag.
+For each tagged release on GitHub, a GitHub Actions CI/CD pipeline tests each container image build.
+It then pushes them to the Quay.io container registry using the same tag and also a `latest` tag.

 - quay.io/lukeshortcloud/dev-archlinux:latest
 - quay.io/lukeshortcloud/dev-debian:latest